kashanimorteza/rust_documents/readme.md

 <!--------------------------------------------------------------------------------- Description -->
 # Rust
-    this is example of rust
+    this is documents of rust